redemption-types/type-slop/README.md

 - Save slow-mo for emergency situations
 - Prioritize fast enemies when they appear
 - Use power-ups strategically - don't let them expire
+- With Focus Fire upgrades, type longer words consecutively for damage bonuses
+- Target bomb word enemies for area damage when overwhelmed
+- Perfect waves (no typos) grant bonus upgrades with Wave Skip Bonus
+- Use Armor Shred to counter double enemy bottlenecks in high waves

 ## 🏗️ Technical Details